-One of the important considerations and the rationale for either the geologic repository or the 1,000 year design criteria we endorse is the potential loss of administrative control and an extended "dark age" when the human culture may lose its technological prowess.
+Although we will not dwell on this consideration at much length, one of the important considerations and the rationale for either the geologic repository or the 1,000 year design criteria we endorse is the potential loss of administrative control and an extended "dark age" when the human culture may lose its technological prowess, or just a loss of funding, industry bankruptcies, and total lack of attention.
 Such a retreat implies that all inspections, maintenance, and aging management protocols will cease.
-Optimally, all nuclear
+Optimally, all nuclear installations should then persist in a safe state without releasing radiation into the environment for as long as possible, to hopefully allow the human culture to re-establish technological capability and administrative control.